EthanDann/Active-Directory-Project/README.md

 source = XmlWinEventLog:Microsoft-Windows-Sysmon/Operational
 ```
-- Change the SplunkForwarder service to login as the system account in the Services application and restarted the service
-- Go to the splunk:8000 web ui and create an index named 'endpoint', per the inputs.conf file
+- Go to the splunk:8000 web ui and create an index named 'endpoint' per the inputs.conf file
+    - Settings, then 'Indexes', click 'New Index' and add 'endpoint'
 - Add a new receiving port of 9997 on the splunk web ui to receive data
-- Verify that Splunk Web is now receiving data on the 'endpoint' indexer

-### Adding Active Directory

-- Go to Server Manager and add Active Directory Domain Services
-- Promote server to a domain controller
-  - Adde a new forest with a root domain name '{rootDomain}.local
-  - Create a password
-  - Install configuration and restarted the server
-  - Go to Server Manager and add new organizational units 'IT' and 'HR' within the domain
-  - Add a user into each OU
+    - Settings, 'Forwarding and receiving', 'Configure receiving', click 'New Receiving Port' and add port 9997
+- Go to 'Search and Reporting' under Apps, and check to see if events are being forwarded by typing 'index=endpoint'

 ## Splunk Server